 - Pumpkin Pie Spice: You can make your own 1/2 teaspoon of pumpkin pie spice by blending a pinch each of ground ginger, ground cinnamon, ground nutmeg, ground cloves, and ground allspice.

-- Special Tools: Double boiler or microwave, handheld or stand mixer fitted with a paddle attachment, dipping tool (highly recommended for dipping!)
+- Special Tools: Double boiler or microwave, KitchenAid hand mixer or KitchenAid stand mixer fitted with a paddle attachment, and candy dipping tools (highly recommended for dipping!).

 Keywords: pumpkin spice truffles, truffles